 It is one of the best projects I've ever done.
 It forced me to be creative everyday and keep an art journal (more on that later! ).
 I have loved every bit of this journey.
 I plan on doing one for 2019 but I plan on doing a collaborative project with my 4 year old daughter who adores her art supplies.

 I am so humbled and proud that my sketchbook is now housed at the Brooklyn Art Library with a call number of 362.8-10.
 I will update this post as soon as the library has digitized the book.
 Sketchbooks are also going on tour throughout the country.
 I would love it if someone tagged me on social media if you happen to view my sketchbook at the library.
 Once digitized, I will receive a notification everytime my sketchbook has been viewed (woohoo!!)

 I did scan my sketchbook before I sent it out.
-Do check it out below and holler if you like it!
+Do check it out at this link and holler if you like it!
 Much love!